hngocngvu/group-project-report/README.md

 ```
 \input{file}
 ```
-DO NOT USE \include BECAUSE IT PUT OUR CONTENTS INTO A CLEAR PAGE
+DO NOT USE \include BECAUSE IT PUTS OUR CONTENTS INTO A CLEAR PAGE

 Example tree directory for a personal branch: